United Kingdom's withdrawal from the European Union ('Brexit')

 EMA first initiated discussions with the national competent authorities in April 2017 on how work related to the evaluation and monitoring of medicines will be shared between Member States in view of the UK's withdrawal from the EU.

-EMA has developed a business continuity plan to ensure operational continuity while it is in the process of relocating to Amsterdam and prepares for the UK's withdrawal from the EU.
-It enables EMA to deliver its highest priority activities and to temporarily scale back or temporarily suspend lower priority activities if required.
+EMA has developed a business continuity plan to ensure operational continuity during its physical relocation and readiness for the UK's withdrawal from the EU.
+It enables EMA to deliver its highest priority activities and to temporarily scale back or suspend lower priority activities if required.